Will I be on the catamaran with people I don't know?

 How should I plan my flight arrangements?

-Based on your charter destination, plan your flight arrangements according to your charters departure date.
-For specific details visit the corresponding destination section of this site and click on arrival information.
-You will board the yacht at 5pm the first night of your charter and depending on guest arrival times, often we will not sail until the morning following your arrival.
-You disembark the yacht at 9am on the last day of your charter.
+Please plan your flight arrangements according to your charter’s departure date.
+You will board the yacht at 5:00PM the first night of your charter and depending on guest arrival times, often we will not sail until the morning following your arrival.
+You disembark the yacht at 9:00AM on the last day of your charter.

 How should we pack for my sailing vacation?